edumagalhaes10/tp_spln/README.md

 ### 📄 Summarize text

-Provide a text, or use the text extracted from an image or PDF or the text with the grammar corrected, and the result will be a summary of the text.
+Provide a text, use the text extracted from an image or PDF, or the text with the grammar corrected.
+The result will be a summary of the text.
-The length of the summary can be changed by the user, default value is 50% of the original text.
-But change it to a 25% or 75%.
+The length of the summary can be changed by the user.
+Default value is 50% of the original text but it can be changed to 25% or 75% of it.

 ### 📊 Analyze text sentiment

-Provide a text, or use the text extracted from an image or PDF or the text with the grammar corrected, and it will tell if the text is neutral, postive or negative.
+Provide a text, or use the text extracted from an image or PDF or the text with the grammar corrected, and it will tell if the text is neutral, postive or negative in what comes to sentiment.

 ### 📊 Text statistics